-ICANN org will continue to monitor the EPDP Phase 1 Implementation and Phase 2 policy development work closely.
+ICANN org will continue to monitor the EPDP Phase 1 Implementation, including information stemming from the ongoing EPDP Phase 1 Recommendation 27 analysis and Phase 2 policy development work.
 Following the completion of the implementation of the EPDP Phase 1 policy recommendations, ICANN org will reevaluate if it is prudent to resume some implementation work for the PP Accreditation Program or continue the pause until the completion of EPDP Phase 2.